carbontwelve/puphpetbox/README.md

 ## Addendum

-You can create your own PuPHPet config at the [PuPHPet website](http://puphpet.com)
+You can create your own PuPHPet config at the [PuPHPet website](http://puphpet.com) (created by Juan Treminio)